hienleke/hienleke.github.io/README.md

 ### Remote Customer Support Specialist
 **Dec 2023 – Present**
-- Managed over 150+ customer inquiries through a chatbot system, providing automated responses and seamless escalation to human support when necessary, resulting in a 30% increase in customer engagement and satisfaction..
+- Managed over 150+ customer inquiries through a chatbot system, resulting in a **30%** increase in customer engagement and satisfaction.
-- Integrated internal tools with the chatbot to streamline issue resolution, reducing response times by 20% and improving overall customer support efficiency.
+- Integrated internal tools with the chatbot to streamline issue resolution, reducing response times by **20%**.
-- Created email marketing tools to send promotional materials to potential customers, tracking client responses and generating reports to optimize follow-up strategies..
+- Developed and implemented email marketing strategies, tracking client responses to optimize follow-up efforts.

 ### Software Engineer, Innorix
 **Jan 2022 – Nov 2023**
-- Provided technical assistance for software-related customer issues, improving platform interaction.
+- Provided technical assistance for **100+** customer-related software issues, enhancing platform interaction and user experience, resulting in a **25%** reduction in repetitive inquiries.
-- Integrated feedback into system features, resulting in a **30% increase in system usage** for sales tasks.
+- Integrated **50+** customer feedback inputs into system features, leading to a **30%** increase in system usage for sales tasks.
-- Worked cross-departmentally to resolve escalated issues between sales and support teams.
+- Collaborated across **3** departments to resolve escalated issues, reducing resolution time by **40%**.

 ### Software Engineer, An Phu Gia
 **Jan 2022 – Nov 2023**
-- Worked with over 150 internal customers to implement and improve an ERP notification system, enhancing real-time communication.
-- Improved customer response time by **35%** through technical query support and system optimizations.
+- Provided technical assistance for **150+** software-related customer issues, improving platform interaction and enhancing user satisfaction by **20%**.
+- Integrated feedback from **40+** users into system features, resulting in a **30%** increase in system usage for sales tasks.
+- Collaborated with **4** cross-functional teams to resolve **25+** escalated issues, improving resolution time by **35%**.

 ### Software Engineer, Robert Bosch Engineering & Business Solutions Vietnam
 **Jan 2021 – Jun 2021**
-- Collaborated on backend technical support for internal ERP and CRM systems.
-- Supported customer-facing teams by optimizing backend systems for a seamless user experience.
+- Created an automated response system for repetitive user questions, enhancing platform security and improving customer support efficiency.

 ---